 An important part of the Head Start program is developing healthy eating habits and broadening children’s exposure to different foods.
 Head Start classrooms have ongoing “food experiences” which children try different foods in fun and imaginative ways.
 In addition, the program has put in place policies such as “no sweets” in the classroom in order to promote healthy snacks and alternatives.
 We ask parents not to send candy or other sweet treats to classrooms.

-Although not required by the federal government, Head Start of Muskegon/Oceana provides bus transportation for the vast majority of children.
+Although not required by the federal government, Head Start of Muskegon/Oceana provides bus transportation at some locations.
 Due to state child care license rules, a child may not be on a bus longer than one hour.
 This requires that some children are picked up at group locations or not offered transportation at all.
-The majority of bus stops are directly in front of the child’s home or designated child care location.

 Based on research and decades of experiences, Head Start activities focus on eight domains: Language Development, Literacy, Mathematics, Science, Creative Arts, Social & Emotional Development, and Physical Health & Development.
 All Head Start classrooms use Creative Curriculum for Preschool, a scientifically-based curriculum, along with an internet-based child assessment system to measure progress and make program improvements.
 In addition to focusing efforts on these domains, the Head Start program dedicates significant efforts on involving parents in activities including multiple home visits and parent-teacher conferences.
 Nutrition, mental health, health care and dental visits are also part of the program.